-Finding limited representation in established unions, a growing number of precarious and negotiations.
-We find that campaigns' effectiveness can be enhanced by strategically integrating vibrant direct action of workers and allies with self-mediated messages which are framed to resonate with the general public and mainstream media - a practice that we call communicative unionism.
+Finding limited representation in established unions, a growing number of precarious and migrant workers of the gig economy have been turning to self-organization.
+Yet little is known about how these workers can compensate for their lack of material resources and institutional support and negotiate effectively with employers.
+Drawing on interviews, frame, and content analysis grounded in ethnographic research with the precarious and migrant workers of British 'indie' unions, we examine the significance of self-mediation practices in facilitating effective negotiations.
+We find that the effectiveness of campaigns can be enhanced by strategically integrating vibrant direct action of workers and allies with self-mediated messages, which are framed to resonate with the general public and mainstream media - a practice that we call communicative unionism.
 These findings extend labour movement scholarship by showing the analytical importance of considering workers' discursive power-building practices.
-They also contribute to addressing social movement studies' historical neglect of workers' collective engagements with corporations.
+They also contribute to addressing social movement studies' historical neglect of workers' collective engagements with employers.